microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp08 - Abstract/README.md

 We will create a  class called `Point` that will model a geometric point: it will have X and Y coordinates, a constructor with two parameters, (the two coordinates) and a parameterless one.

 It will also override the `ToString` method that it inherits from `System.Object` and it will return the object in the following manner: `(XCoordinate, YCoordinate)`.

+> The `Point` class overrides the `ToString` method in order to have a nicer way of formatting and displaying the coordinate of the point.

     public class Point
     {